cristiano-afonso-da-silva/post-generation/STRIPE_SETUP.md

    - Sign up a new user
    - User should have 1 credit
-   - Generate 1 carousel (credit deducted)
+   - Generate 1 note (credit deducted)
    - Try to generate again → should show upgrade prompt

 2. **Test Subscription Flow:**